PM Update: Showers and maybe some thunder tonight, with winds whipping up late

 Listen to our daily D.C. forecasts: Apple Podcasts | Amazon Echo | More options

-Through Tonight: Periodic showers, some heavy, persist into the night.
-We may see an enhanced zone of rain setup in the area tonight, which could increase totals more rapidly.
+Through Tonight: Periodic showers, some heavy, will persist into the night.
+We may see an enhanced zone of rain set up in the area tonight, which could increase totals more rapidly.
 Perhaps even a little lightning, especially south and southeast.

-Winds turn gusty later evening.
+Winds will turn gusty later in the evening.
 But before that, there could be some patchy fog.
-We’ll see sustained wind values near 15 to 20 mph, with gusts near 40 mph.
-Temperatures fall to the mid-30s to near 40 for lows.
+We will see sustained wind values near 15 to 20 mph, with gusts near 40 mph.
+Temperatures fall to the mid-30s to near-40 for lows.

 View the current weather at The Washington Post.

-Tomorrow (Friday): Most of the rain is ending around sunrise, but it could linger into the morning, especially south.
-Skies fairly rapidly open up for some sunny moments during the afternoon.
-Winds remain extra feisty into the midday or early afternoon, before slowly waning.
-Gusts out of the north reach 40 mph or so early, diminishing toward 20 mph late.
+Tomorrow (Friday): Most of the rain will end around sunrise, but it could linger into the morning, especially south.
+Skies will fairly rapidly open up for some sunny moments during the afternoon.
+Winds will remain extra feisty into the midday or early afternoon, before slowly waning.
+Gusts out of the north will reach 40 mph or so early, diminishing toward 20 mph late.
+With high temperatures only near 45 and those winds, dress for the 30s.

 See David Streit’s forecast through the weekend.
 And if you haven’t already, join us on Facebook and follow us on Twitter and Instagram.
 For related traffic news, check out Gridlock.

-Pollen update: Tree pollen was 8.31 grains per cubic meter and falling as of last update.
+Pollen update: Tree pollen was 8.31 grains per cubic meter and falling as of the last update.
 Thanks, rain!

-Stormin’: Rainfall totals so far include 0.32 at National Airport, 0.35 at Dulles, and 0.50 at Dulles airport.
-Around an additional half inch, give or take, can be expected in a good chunk of the area.
+Stormin’: Rainfall totals so far include 0.32 at Reagan National Airport, 0.35 at Dulles and 0.50 at Baltimore.
+Around an additional half-inch, give or take, can be expected in a good chunk of the area.

 The back half of this storm and into tomorrow will also present us windy moments.
-A wind advisory is up through late Friday morning as close as southern Maryland, and it’s not impossible it could get extended north.
-Even if not... hang on to your hat!
+A wind advisory is up through late Friday morning as close as Southern Maryland, and it’s not impossible that it could get extended north.
+Even if not … hang on to your hat!